INF554/project-teampeace/README.md

 ## 0. Format your files and Load the JSON file.
 #### Data Processing
-    We need MIDs dataset, wars dataset, and trade dataset.
-The processed MIDs data shows how many MIDs have been occured in each year.
+    We need MIDs dataset, wars, dataset, and trade dataset.
+The processed MIDs data shows how many MIDs have been occurred in each year.
 The continent represents which area is the most disputed area.
 1-7 represent Africa, Antarctica, Asia, Australia, Europe, North America, and South America.
-The processed war data shows how many countries have been at wars in each year.
-The processsed trade data represents the sum of trade amount, how many trade relationships there were, how many contries took part in international trade, which countries they are. we upload the python file for processing data(554DataPreprocessing.py).
+The processed war data shows how many countries have been at wars each year.
+The processed trade data represents the sum of the trade amount, how many trade relationships there were, how many countries took part in international trade, which countries they are.
+We upload the python file for processing data(554DataPreprocessing.py).